fubar2/toolfactory/README.md

 ﻿## Breaking news!
 Docker container at https://github.com/fubar2/toolfactory-galaxy-docker recommended as at December 2020

+## This is the original ToolFactory suitable for non-docker situations
+## Please use the docker container if you can for a much better user experience
+## because it's already integrated with a Toolshed and Galaxy...

 # WARNING

 Install this tool to a throw-away private Galaxy or Docker container ONLY!